People often come to us asking: what’s the easiest country to get citizenship of the EU?

 As you can see, finding the easiest country to get citizenship in the EU depends on many factors.
 Let’s take a look at some EU countries that fit the criteria of being ‘easiest’ in various ways.

 🇲🇹 MALTA: easiest country to get citizenship by investment

 Malta is one of the only remaining places where making a substantial investment (plus donation) to the government can get you citizenship fast.

 Malta also has a passive income residency pathway, which, in theory, you can use to become eligible for citizenship after five years.

-But, in practice, the Maltese government simply ignores or rejects most citizenship applications done via this route.
-Many foreigners living there have been turned down for citizenship after 20 years or more of residency.
+Some foreigners living there have been turned down for citizenship even after 20 years or more of residency.